jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Publications
+1. **Park, J.**, Pang, M.S., Kim, J., and Lee, B., 2020.
+"The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," conditionally accepted for publication at *Information Systems Research*
-1. **Park, J.**, Cho, D., Lee, J.K. and Lee, B., 2019.
+2. **Park, J.**, Cho, D., Lee, J.K. and Lee, B., 2019.
 “The Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” *ACM Transactions on Management Information Systems* (10:4), pp.1-23.

 ## Working Papers
 ### Manuscripts under Review
-1. **Park, J.**, Pang, M.S., Kim, J., and Lee, B. "The Deterrent Effect of Ride-Sharing on Sexual Assault and Investigation of Situational Contingencies," under 5th round review at *Information Systems Research*
-2. **Park, J.**, Han, K., and Lee, B. “Green Cloud?
+1. **Park, J.**, Han, K., and Lee, B. “Green Cloud?
 An Empirical Analysis of Cloud Computing and Energy Efficiency,” under revision for 3rd round review at *Management Science*
-3. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals with Information Technology: The Environmental Kuznets Curve Perspective,” under 2nd round review at *Information Systems Research*
+2. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals: The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under 2nd round review at *Information Systems Research*
-4. **Park, J.**, Kim, J., Cho, D., and Lee, B. “Pitching with Style: The Role of the Entrepreneur’s Video Pitch in Online Crowdfunding,” under revision for 2nd round review at *MIS Quarterly*
+3. **Park, J.**, Kim, J., Cho, D., and Lee, B. “Pitching with Style: The Role of the Entrepreneur’s Video Pitch in Online Crowdfunding,” under revision for 2nd round review at *MIS Quarterly*
-5. **Park, J.** and Lee, B. "Information and Communication Technology and Wage Structure: The Role of Industry Competition and Dynamism," under review
+4. **Park, J.** and Lee, B. "Information and Communication Technology and Wage Structure: The Role of Industry Competition and Dynamism," under review
-6. **Park, J.** and Kim, J. "A Data-Driven Exploration of the Race between Man and Machine in the 21st Century," under review
+5. **Park, J.** and Kim, J. "A Data-Driven Exploration of the Race between Man and Machine in the 21st Century," under review
 	* [Job Automation Index System][1]
-7. Eun, S., **Park, J.**, and Lee, B. “The New Wave of Automation?
+6. Eun, S., **Park, J.**, and Lee, B. “The New Wave of Automation?
 Industrial Robots and the Decline of Non-Routine Manual Tasks in U.S. Manufacturing,” under review
-8. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” under review
+7. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” under review
+8. Han, K., Koh, B., Nault, B., and **Park, J.** “Under the Hood: Transaction Costs and Information Technology Investment,” under review

 [1]: http://www.jobautomationindex.com/